The House of Discarded Dreams: Summary

-The main character, Vimbai, is a young college student studying invertebrate zoology, who is trying to escape her Zimbabwean culture and her overbearing immigrant mother.
-After skipping class and taking a walk on the beach, Vimbai finds an ad for a house to rent in the sand dunes.
-The opportunity comes at the perfect time, and Vimbai decides it is time to leave her parents house to find herself.
-She moves in with Maya, a bartender in an Atlantic City casino and Felix, whose life is a mystery.
-Strange events being to take place, causing the reader to question its reality.
-Vimbai finds a psychic energy baby living in the telephone wires and discovers that Felix has a pocket universe instead of hair.
-As if things couldn't get any more strange, her dead Zimbabwean grandmother begins doing dishes in the kitchen.
-Strange beings start moving under the porch and the house continues to grow and drastically change to include forests and lakes as it sails off into the ocean.
+The main character, Vimbai, is an invertebrate zoology college student feeling the pressures of Zimbabwean culture and her overbearing immigrant mother.
+During a walk on the beach after skipping class, Vimbai finds an ad for a house to rent in the sand dunes.
+The opportunity comes at the perfect time, and Vimbai decides to leave her parents house to find herself.
+She moves in with Maya, a bartender in an Atlantic City casino, and Felix, whose life is a mystery.
+Strange events begin to take place, and it is unclear what is real and what is not.
+Zimbabwean urban legends appear frequently throughout the novel.
+Vimbai discovers a psychic energy baby living in the telephone wires, and learns that, instead of hair, Felix has a pocket universe.
+As if things couldn't get any more strange, Vimbai's dead Zimbabwean grandmother starts doing dishes in the kitchen.
+Strange beings start moving under the porch, and the house grows and drastically changes to include forests and lakes before it sails off into the ocean.
 Creatures from African urban legends all but take over as the house gets lost at sea.
 Vimbai has to find a way back to the real world and turns to horseshoe crabs in the ocean for help in getting home.
-In order to do so, she finds that she must come to terms with her past...
-A past that only exists in discarded dreams.
-Zimbabwean urban legends appear frequently throughout the novel.
-The overall effect of the novel is dreamily compelling rather than preposterous and Sedia shows how competing natural and supernatural worlds can enrich each other.
+In order to do so, she finds that she must come to terms with her past...one that only exists in discarded dreams.

 Characters

 Vimbai

-Vimbai, the main character of this book, is a college student of African descent, who moves out of her parents' house and into the House of Discarded Dreams, where she begins to find herself.
+The main character, Vimbai is a college student of African descent who moves out of her parents' house and into the House of Discarded Dreams.

 Maya

-Maya, Vimbai's new roommate, is an Atlantic City bartender, who adapts well to the house's supernatural transformation.
+One of Vimbai's two new roommates, Maya is an Atlantic City bartender who adapts well to the house's supernatural transformation.